engr-hasanuzzaman/coding-interview-material/css/list.md

 `E[foo|="en"]` an E element whose "foo" attribute has a hyphen-separated list of values beginning (from the left) with "en"

 ### difference between `border` & `outline`.
 Any exampel where a particular one is needed

+### What is the difference between psudo class and psudo element selector? what are some of the use case of those?